Publisher’s Description of Boundless Reason

 Author’s Note

 Few concepts are as critical to how people view the world as their concept of reason.
-To be willing to change this concept, people need to see extraordinary value in doing so.
-Knowing that I needed to learn more about what prevents people from seeing this value, I chose to self-publish this book.
+To be willing to change this concept, people need to see extraordinary value in it.
+Knowing I needed to learn more about what prevents people from seeing this value, I chose to self-publish this book.
 I also chose not to promote it widely.
 In time, I will likely revisit these two decisions.
 In the meantime, I suggest that people read the abridged version, which contains the primary argument and examples in mathematics and art.
-This version is available online and on Kindle.
-People who have either an RSVP reader or a browser that reads text aloud at high speed may skim the basic argument using the RSVP version.
-People who wish to read more about boundless reason may read the unabridged version on Kindle.
-To read more about this work, go to www.recursionist.com.
-This site includes an explanation of its origins, a primer for the financial decision language mentioned in its acknowledgments, and lists of the thousands of pages of changes made to it since 1998.
+This version is freely available online.
+It includes appendices from an unpublished book, Origins of Boundless Reason.
+People with either an RSVP reader or a text-reading browser may skim the basic argument using the RSVP version.

 Click here to go to abridged version.